earlfogel/food/README.md

 Bake at 350 F for 45-50 minutes.

-When cool, top with chocolate icing.
+When cool, top with <a href="#chocolate-icing">chocolate icing</a>.

-If you leave out the zucchini, add a 1/2 cup more water.
+You can leave out the zucchini and add a bit more water.

 ## Grand Marnier Chocolate Torte